mdonegan91/Factory.Solution/README.md

 ```
 * _If you'd like to push this cloned project to a public-facing repository, remember to add the appsettings.json file to your .gitignore first._

+## Entity Framework Migration Configuration

+* _In root directory of project folder "Factory",  run $ dotnet ef database update_
+* _Open SQL Workbench._
+* _Navigate to "factory" schema._
+* _Click the drop down, select "Tables" drop down._
+* _Verify the tables.
+There should be: engineers, engineermachines, and machines._

 ## Known Bugs

 * _NA_